 Astaldi built the infrastructure which has been operational since 2008.
 It has 680 beds and 1,240 parking spaces in a surface area of 127,000 square metres (plus another 5,000 square metres for the attached Eye Bank).
 The concession, which includes the construction work and the long-term operation of the entire facility, comprises hospital and commercial services as well as the operation of certain healthcare services (analysis laboratory, radiology and neuroradiology).
-During 2018, the operation activities continued regularly and in full compliance with the related concession contract.
-At 31 December 2018, the appeal hearing ruling on the parties' appeal against the award handed down in 2015 is still pending.
-The award provided for the application of the provisions of Legislative decree no. 95/2012 (the spending review) to the concession.
-As already noted, the sale of 59.4% (53.9% by Astaldi and 5.5% by Astaldi Concessioni) of VSFP to Core Infrastructure II (owned by the French infrastructure fund Mirova) was completed in September 2018.
-The agreement also provided for the option for Astaldi Concessioni to set up an O&M company by December 2019 to receive all the services assigned directly by the SPE to the services provided at that date.
+During 2019, the operation activities continued regularly and in full compliance with the related concession contract.
+With respect to the proceedings before the Rome Court of Appeal commenced by the parties against the 2015 award, which provided for the application of the provisions of Legislative decree no. 95/2012 (the spending review) to the concession, at the date of preparation of this report, a full and final settlement had been reached with both parties' waiver of their claims and the discontinuation of all the pending proceedings (Court of Appeal and Court of Auditors), which ended the appeal proceeding.
+As already noted, the sale of 59.4% (53.9% by Astaldi and 5.5% by Astaldi Concessioni) of VSFP to Core Infrastructure II (owned by the French Infrastructure fund Mirova) was completed in September 2018.